hamlet-io/docs/docs/foundations/links.md

 Links define an association between two components.
 Linking one component (the link source) to another (the link target) grants the source component access to the configuration of the target.

 Link's enable a consistent approach to sharing configuration across component types.
-You can view the structure for a link at the [metaparameter reference data](./reference/meta) page.
+You can view the structure for a link at the [AttributeSets and Reference data](./reference/attributesets) page.

 # Link Behaviour
 One of the primary purposes for links is to assign permissions between two components.
 Each component may expose a collection of `Roles` which control permissions to its resources.
 A Link configuration with a `Role` will then grant those permissions to the source component.